 Network administrators might want to use MPTCP.
 Customers with a typical home network don't need to turn on MPTCP.

-MPTCP is a set of extensions to the Transmission Control Protocol (TCP) specification that allows a client to establish multiple connections over different network adapters to the same destination host.
-This creates resilient and efficient data connections between hosts that remain compatible with existing networking infrastructures.
+MPTCP is a set of extensions to the Transmission Control Protocol (TCP) specification.
+With MPTCP, a client can connect to the same destination host with multiple connections over different network adapters This creates strong and efficient data connections between hosts that works with existing networking infrastructures.

 - A primary TCP connection over Wi-Fi

 If Wi-Fi becomes unavailable or unresponsive, iOS uses the cellular data connection.

 MPTCP uses TCP Option field 30, which the Internet Assigned Number Authority (IANA) reserves for this use.
 If any middleboxes, such as routers or switches, between the iOS device and server don’t support MPTCP, iOS makes a standard TCP connection.

 For example, when you ask Siri a question, Siri tries to make an MPTCP connection over Wi-Fi.
 If successful, Siri creates a backup connection over cellular data.
 If Wi-Fi becomes unavailable or unreliable, MPTCP immediately and invisibly switches to cellular data.